Jojain/Nales-cadquery/README.md

 conda activate nales
 ```

-Then install PyQt5 :
-`pip install PyQt5`
+Clone this repo somewhere.

 Then install CadQuery :
 [CadQuery Installation](https://github.com/CadQuery/cadquery#getting-started)

-You will need to install a custom wheel available in the ncadquery repo within nales repo :
+Then install the wheel available in the repo

 ````
-cd ./ncadquery
+cd ./dist
-pip install ncadquery-0.1-py3-none-any.whl
+pip install nales-0.0.1-py3-none-any.whl
 ```
-Finally install nales by running :

-``python setup.py develop`

 You should now be able to launch nales by running the `run_nales.py` script available in the scripts folder